hkwu/ghastly/docs/README.md

 You can define a parameter which takes multiple values by appending a `*` to the parameter name.

 ```
-myRepeatableParam* : This parameter can take multiple values as input.
+repeatableParam* : This parameter can take multiple values as input.
 ```

 When the user calls this command, they can specify multiple values for this parameter as such: